Table of contents

 What should I do and need to pay attention when I prepare to pay Long Service Payment or Severance Payment (LSP/SP) to employees, especially to employee who is approaching age 65 or about to retire?

-When an employer prepares to pay LSP/SP to employees, including those who have reached/will reach age 65 and have ceased/will cease employment, and intend to make a potential claim to utilize the vested accrued benefits derived from the employer’s contributions (including mandatory and voluntary contributions) in the employees’ MPF account to offset LSP/SP, the employer is recommended to check the MPF account balances of the employer’s portion of the relevant employees in advance in order to arrange the LSP/SP for the employees accordingly.
+When an employer prepares to pay LSP/SP to employees, including those who have reached/will reach age 65 and have ceased/will cease employment, and intend to make a potential claim to utilize the vested accrued benefits derived from the employer’s contributions (including mandatory and voluntary contributions) in the employees’ MPF account to offset LSP/SP, the employer is recommended to check the accrued benefits of the employer’s portion of the relevant employees in advance in order to arrange the LSP/SP for the employees accordingly.

-To check for MPF account balances of the employer’s portion due to the purpose of offsetting LSP/SP, the employer should send the request in writing to HSBC MPF to obtain information on the balances of employer’s portion held in the employees’ MPF account.
+To check for MPF account balances of the employer’s portion due to the purpose of offsetting LSP/SP, the employer should send the request in writing to us to obtain information on the balances of employer’s portion held in the employees’ MPF account.
+Request should be made clearly by providing the employer ID, company name, reason of obtaining such information, the information of the related employee, such as his/her name, HKID number, date of termination of employment, together with employer’s authorised signature as verification.
+In general, a reply will be sent to you by post within 10 working days after receipt your instruction.
 Should you wish to obtain the template of the written request or have any other enquiries, please contact your customer service manager or call HSBC MPF Employer Hotline on 2583 8033.

 As an employer, what can I do if the employee has already partially or entirely withdrawn the MPF accrued benefits and I need to offset LSP / SP?